-Expulsion

-The Raymond School District may consider a student for expulsion from school for gross misconduct, for neglect or refusal to conform to the reasonable rules of the school, or for an act of theft, destruction, or violence as defined by RSA 193-D:1, or for possession of a weapon or offenses involving possession or distribution of illegal drugs (including imitation drugs), alcohol, or other offenses as defined in RSA 193:13.
+Expulsion: The Raymond School District may consider a student for expulsion from school for gross misconduct, for neglect or refusal to conform to the reasonable rules of the school or for an act of theft, destruction, or violence as defined by RSA 913-D:1, or for possession of a weapon or offenses involving possession or distribution of illegal drugs (including imitation drugs), alcohol or other offenses as defined in RSA 193:13.
+Any student assaulting a school employee will be recommended for expulsion.